 - A. Where deadly force is not authorized, officers may use only that level of force that is objectively reasonable to bring an incident under control. - B. Officers are authorized to use department approved, non-deadly force techniques and issued equipment to: - a.
-Protect the officer or others from physical harm; - b.
+Protect the officer or others from physical harm - b.
 Restrain or subdue a resistant individual; and / or - c.
-Bring an unlawful situation safely and effectively under control. - C. See Section 3.5 in reference to Non-Deadly Force Tactics, Techniques and Principles and Training of non-deadly force physical skills
+Bring an unlawful situation safely and effectively under control. - C. See Section 3.5 in reference to Non-Deadly Force Tactics, Techniques and Principles and Less-Lethal Force Physical Skills Training - D. Unless engaged in a deadly force encounter, officer will not: <4.1.6><4.1.7> - a.
+Apply direct pressure to an individual's trachea or airway with the intention to reduce the intake of air (e.g., apply a chokehold) - b.
+Apply direct pressure to an individual's neck with the intention to restrict or slow the blood flow within the carotid arteries or jugular vein (e.g., apply a vascular neck restraint)